BU-ISCIII/nextflow-scif/README.md

 In this case we have created a "simple" config file to use as a template for more complex configuration, using [nf-core](https://github.com/nf-core) as a model.
 It contains some sections with information ```manifest``` and process default parameters.

 Following that we have my favourite part where you can configure ```profiles``` for executing your nextflow pipeline.
 With this you can specify ```-profile standard/docker/singularity``` and the pipeline will run in your local machine, in your singularity image or in your docker image.
-Moreover you can add further configuration limiting the memory or the number of cpus (ever per process), or any custom variables you need for running in your institution HPC.
+Moreover you can add further configuration limiting the memory or the number of cpus (even per process), or any custom variables you need for running in your institution HPC.

 The section looks like this:
 ```